Juicy Peaches Are Produced Earlier in the Season than Most Other Varieties!

 Grow this cold hardy peach tree across the United States in USDA hardiness zones 5-9.
 The Early Elberta Peach chill hour requirement is at least 600 hours and it is perfect for northern states.
 It prefers full sun for best fruit production.

-Moist, well draining soil that is rich in organic matter is best to keep this peach tree healthy.
-An annual application of slow release fertilizer will benefit the tree for structural growth and increasing fruit yield.
+Moist, well-draining soil that is rich in organic matter is best to keep this peach tree healthy.
+An annual application of slow release fertilizer will benefit the tree for structural growth and increase fruit yield.
 Water thoroughly the first year of planting to establish a strong root system and during the fruiting period to avoid blossom drop.